Skip to main content

 What is a Relevant Contract?

-The Sustainable Procurement Tools Platform contains tools and guidance to help you decide when it is relevant to include climate criteria in your procurement exercise.
+These tools and guidance can help you decide when it is relevant to include climate criteria in your procurement exercise.

 The Sustainability Test is a self-assessment tool designed to help buyers embed relevant and proportionate sustainability requirements consistently in the development of contracts and frameworks.
-The results of the Sustainability Test will identify if the contract is relevant and if the buyer should therefore address climate considerations at this stage of the procurement.
+The results of the Sustainability Test will give an indication if the contract is relevant and the different stages of the procurement process at which climate may be addressed, including suggested wording.

 What is a Priority Contract?